 Beijing's climate is slightly different than much of northern China.
 One of the country's most populous cities, Beijing experiences a humid continental climate that's strongly influenced by the monsoon.
 During spring, the city can experience occasional sandstorms from the Gobi Desert but is mostly dry.
 Most of the rain falls from June through August.

 In Northern China, the winter is long and cold, lasting from late November, all the way through March.
-Temperatures are often below zero and you'll likely see plenty of snow, especially if you visit the far north.
+Temperatures are often below zero, and you'll likely see plenty of snow, especially if you visit the far north.
 There are plenty of winter activities in the north such as the Harbin Ice & Snow Festival and lots of skiing.

 Summer sees the opposite extreme in temperatures.
 Don't think that because it has cold winters, the northern part of China has cool summers.
-Unfortunately, that's just not the case.
+Unfortunately, that's not the case.
+It can be scorching and very humid during the summer months.
+Summer lasts from May through the end of August, but it can still be warm through September.

-Spring is a good time for travel because the climate is much milder than in winter and summer.
-While it's true that spring can be rainy, you won't find the extreme temperatures and therefore sightseeing can be much more enjoyable.
-You just have to make sure you have a change of shoes and some rain gear along with you.
-(Again, this can all be purchased while you're here so you don't have to overload your luggage with extra gear.)
+What to pack: Make sure you have a change of shoes and some rain gear along with you.
+(Again, this can all be purchased while you're here, so you don't have to overload your luggage with extra gear.)

 Fall in Northern China